 9Convex optimization

-where is a convex subset (see Definition 4.18) and a convex function (see Definition 4.23).
+In this last chapter we will deal exclusively with convex optimization problems.Recall that a convex optimization problem has the form where is a convex subset (see Definition 4.18) and a convex function (see Definition 4.23).
 We will mainly deal with the case, where is differentiable defined on all of in addition to just being convex defined on .
 Also recall that convex optimization problems are very well behaved in the sense that local minima are global (see Theorem 6.12).

 Below is an example of a convex optimization problem in the plane .